Free Things to Do on the Amalfi Coast: 20 Best Experiences

 10. Visit Amalfi Cathedral (Main Church — Free)

-Price: Free (cloister ~$5 extra) | Best time: Early morning before tour buses arrive | Time needed: 20–30 minutes
+Price: Main church usually free / cloister and museum areas ticketed | Best time: Early morning before tour buses arrive | Time needed: 20-30 minutes

 Tip: Walk up the staircase slowly and look back — the view of the piazza from the top of the cathedral steps is one of the finest views in Amalfi town.